triciaward/fast-api-template/docs/tutorials/TUTORIALS.md

 - Check the troubleshooting sections in each tutorial
 - Review the [troubleshooting folder](../troubleshooting/) for specific issues
 - Look at the test files for working examples
-- Run the verification script: `python scripts/verify_setup.py`
+- Run the verification script: `python3 scripts/verify_setup.py`

 ### 💬 **Community Support**
 - **FastAPI Discord**: https://discord.gg/VQjSZaeJmf